-Now let’s check out the different types of debt consolidation loans available for you
+Now check out the different types of debt consolidation loans available to you.

 1. Personal loans

 Taking out a personal loan to consolidate unsecured debts is the prime object of a debt consolidation loan.
 If you can borrow a big loan with a low-interest rate, you can use that money to pay off all the debts easily and save on interest payments.
-Multiple high-interest debts may cost you more on interest payments than one big personal loan with a low interest rate.
+Multiple high-interest debts may cost you more on interest payments than a big personal loan with a low-interest rate.

 A personal loan is typically one of the most common types of debt consolidation loans.
-It is an unsecured loan where you need to make fixed monthly payments over a certain period.
+This is an unsecured loan where you need to make fixed monthly payments over a certain period.